OREGON HILL NAMED WINNER OF NORTH AMERICAN HAMMETT PRIZE

-The North American Branch of the International Association of Crime Writers is pleased to announce that Oregon Hill, by Howard Owen (Permanent), has been named the winner of the organization's annual HAMMETT PRIZE for a work of literary excellence in the field of crime writing by a US or Canadian author.
-The 2012 nominees are as follows:
+The North American Branch of the International Association of Crime Writers is pleased to announce that Oregon Hill, by Howard Owen (Permanent), has been named the winner of the organization's annual HAMMETT PRIZE for a work of literary excellence in the field of crime writing.

-The winner will be chosen by three distinguished outside judges: Rob Dougherty, Manager of the Clinton Book Shop, in New Jersey; Janet Groth, author of The Receptionist: An Education at The New Yorker; and Edward D. Miller, professor of Film and Theatre (CUNY), and author of Tomboys, Pretty Boys, and Outspoken Women: The Media Revolution of 1973.
+The winning title was chosen by a group of three distinguished outside judges: Rob Dougherty, Manager of the Clinton Book Shop, in New Jersey; Janet Groth, author of The Receptionist: An Education at The New Yorker; and Edward D. Miller, professor of Film and Theatre (CUNY), and author of Tomboys, Pretty Boys, and Outspoken Women: The Media Revolution of 1973.
 The judges selected from among five finalists nominated from the hundreds of crime books published in 2012.
 These five titles were selected by the organization's nominations committee headed by J. Madison Davis.

 Other books nominated for the 2012 HAMMETT PRIZE were Defending Jacob: A Novel (Delacorte), by William Landay; Truth Like the Sun: A Novel (Knopf), by Jim Lynch; Patient Number 7 (McClelland & Stewart), by Kurt Palka; and Alif the Unseen (Emblem/Canada; Grove/US), by G. Willow Wilson.

 Mr. Owen was awarded a bronze trophy, designed by West Coast sculptor, Peter Boiger.
 The award ceremony took place in Somerset, New Jersey, on October 1, during the New Atlantic Independent Booksellers Association’s (NAIBA) Fall Conference.